ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/microlesson-01/README.md

 2. **1.2 [Layers](https://git.generalassemb.ly/modular-curriculum-all-courses/intro-to-neural-network-overview-of-ai-architectures/blob/main/microlesson-01/Layers_in_Neural_Network.md)**
     ![Layers](https://git.generalassemb.ly/modular-courses/ai-solution-architect-deloitte-ENT/blob/main/_images/Screenshot%202025-01-18%20164706.png)
      [source](https://www.researchgate.net/publication/299474560_Deep_Learning_for_Population_Genetic_Inference)
-### The image an  example of a deep neural network with two hidden layers.
+### The image is an example of a deep neural network with two hidden layers.

 - The first layer is the input data (each dataset has 5 statistics).
 - The last layer predicts the 2 response variables.